Home / News + Events / CCM Concert + Lecture Series

 Friday, March 8, 2024, 7:30 pm

 How does music inspire invention and vice versa?
-Join us for a special event with Tod Machover, a composer, inventor, and professor at the MIT Media Lab, who will share his insights and experiences on the intersection of music and technology.
-You will also enjoy a performance by CCM faculty artists, cellist Stephen Marotto and pianist Yoko Hagino, who will play pieces by J.S.
-Bach, Frederic Rzewski, and others that showcase the diversity and creativity of musical expression.
+Join us for a special event with Tod Machover, a composer, inventor, and professor at the MIT Media Lab, who will share his insights and experiences on the intersection of music and innovation.
+Immerse yourself in a concert presented by CCM faculty pianist Yoko Hagino, guest violinist Charlie Lovell-Jones, guest cellist Ariana Falk, and graduate students from the MIT Media Lab, who will showcase a wide variety of musical explorations with both traditional and futuristic means.
+Featuring works by J.S.
+Bach, Frederic Rzewski, Liza Lim, Maryanne Amacher, Pauline Oliveros, and Tod Machover.

 The Ruta Beggars